-We have people coming in to The ABS Gyms every day looking for a consultation with a personal trainer.
+We have people coming into The ABS Gyms every day looking for a consultation with a personal trainer.

 I really like these consultations and I feel people get a lot from them and leave with some direction.
-Without doubt, the consultation goes something like this.
+Without a doubt, the consultation goes something like this.

 We ask for a rough idea of what they were used to doing and where they were training and it turns out they had just gotten a programme from a fitness instructor or inexperienced personal trainer.

 Unsurprisingly they had the EXACT SAME program.
 Keep in mind these two gyms were at opposite ends of the city and the people had completely different fitness goals. i.e. one wanted to gain some muscle and the other wanted to lose fat.